Our Mission

 14. 1973

-After 65 years, the Home Economics building was falling into disrepair, seriously damaged by termites, and no longer offered adequate work quarters.
+After 65 years, the Home Economics building was falling into disrepair, seriously damaged by termites, and no longer offering adequate work quarters.

-With Nebraska Legislature appropriating funds for a modern Home Economics building to be constructed on the same site, the old Home Economics building was razed.
+With Nebraska Legislature appropriating funds for a modern Home Economics building to be constructed on the same site, the decision was made to raze the original Home Economics building.

 15. 1974